 How to find and buy property for sale in London, whether you want to buy a house in London’s Canary Wharf with a postcard view, or need help to buy London properties in some of the quieter, leafy suburbs.

-With a population of more than 8.6 million, London is a densely populated metropolis with a melting pot of multi-ethnic residents from all over the world.
-As the hub for the UK’s economy, politics and culture this city attracts a great deal of Brits and foreigners, despite high costs of living and higher than average housing prices than the rest of the UK.
+With more than 8.6 million residents, London is a huge metropolis with residents from all over the world.
+As the hub for the UK’s economy, politics and culture, London attracts a great deal of Brits and foreigners, despite high costs of living and higher than average housing prices than the rest of the UK.

-Buying UK property is likely to be one of the biggest investments of your life, particularly in London where house prices are considerably higher.
-And with so many people all looking for accommodation in London, the housing market is very competitive for both renting and buying London property, with the market operating under its own influences and factors.
+Buying UK property is likely to be one of the biggest investments of your life.
+This is particularly the case in London, where house prices are considerably higher.
+With so many people looking for accommodation in London, the housing market is extremely competitive.

 - Property for sale in London – a good investment?

 - Property prices in London